 This way you will be able to make the right decision just in time, avoiding the possible damage by Digital Disruption, and can eventually conquer the pain points with Apty.

 Start gradually and strategically preparing for the upcoming disruption the moment you see the signs of it, for a better approach.
 Slowly develop digital dexterity to drive Digital Transformation and implement changes to reap its benefit in the future.

 Every industry reaches a tipping point and when the change takes place it looks sudden but the first transitioners always have the advantage in such situations to outgrow their competition.

 For a year or two, it may look like the old business process is working just fine but when disruption hits and if your organization is unprepared, it becomes difficult to explain the situation to your investors.

 So, start early and communicate about your innovative intentions to the stakeholders and spend time analyzing how it might pan out.
-Optimize and bolster the new business process using technologies like Digital Adoption Platforms to ensure your stakeholders that it will help you survive the disruption.
+Bolster the new business process using several Digital Transformation management solutions and technologies like Digital Adoption Platforms to ensure survival during disruption.

 Companies like Amazon, and Netflix were ahead of their time and started a service that no one knew they needed.
 Now we know how valuable these companies are and it is all because they adapted to changing times before the rest of them did it.

 5. Create Effective Onboarding Strategy